DiscBotDev/edit-watchdog-discord-bot/README.md

 ```

 ## Usage
-1. Put your bots token in bot.py on line no. 10.
+1. Put your bots token in bot.py on Line # 10.
 2. Make sure the bot has the message contents intent enabled on the Discord Developer Portal.
 ```bash
 python bot.py